 Title: Transboundary use and protection of natural resources in the SADC region

-Countries: Southern African Development Community (SADC): Angola, Botswana, Democratic Republic of the Congo, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Swaziland, United Republic of Tanzania, Zambia and Zimbabwe
+Country: Southern African Development Community (SADC): Angola, Botswana, the Comoros, Democratic Republic of the Congo, Eswatini, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Tanzania, Zambia and Zimbabwe

 Lead executing agency: SADC Secretariat

-Local, national and regional actors improve implementation of SADC protocols and strategies for sustainable natural resource management in transfrontier conservation areas (TFCAs).
+Local, national and regional stakeholders are increasingly implementing the SADC protocols and strategies for the sustainable management of natural resources in transfrontier conservation areas.